 - Heater holder with a suction cup.
 You do not need to do anything with it.

 - Alternative version – The barbed suction cup.
-If you have an only barbed suction cup, in this case, take the upper chamber and drill a hole for the suction cup somewhere in the middle.
+If you have only a barbed suction cup, in this case, take the upper chamber and drill a hole for the suction cup somewhere in the middle.
 Now, again just like with the airline tubing drill a hole slightly smaller and insert it into the upper chamber.

 - The bottom chamber.
 Take the bottom chamber and cut it lengthwise.
 A pair of scissors will help you do it.
 This enables you to just squeeze it inside of itself and basically to be able to fit it inside of the upper chamber.
 However, do not do it yet.